StackTips

 An Inner class is a class that is nested within another class.
 An Inner class has access rights to the class which is nesting it and it can access all variables and methods defined in the outer class.

-What are the various access specifiers for Java classes?
+15. What are the various access specifiers used for class definition in Java?

-• Public: Class, Method, Field is accessible from anywhere.
+• Public: Class, Method, and Field are accessible from anywhere.

 • Default: Method, Field, and class can be accessed only from the same package and not from outside of its native package.